 Lisa A. Martin studied Biological Sciences at the University of Warwick, UK, holds a Postgraduate Certificate in Science Education, and is a member of the Association of British Science Writers.
 With a varied employment history centered on science communication, Lisa is now a freelance science editor, writer, and communicator, particularly interested in plant science.
 Read more about Lisa.

 Chris J. Meyer earned BSc and PhD degrees in Plant Biology from the University of Waterloo, Canada.
 In addition to editing for Plant Editors, he is an undergraduate laboratory coordinator for botany courses at the University of Guelph, Canada.
-Chris’ interests include plant anatomy, physiology and biochemistry, as well as education and communication in the plant sciences.
+Chris’s interests include plant anatomy, physiology and biochemistry, as well as education and communication in the plant sciences.
 Read more about Chris

 Kristin M. Sherrard earned a PhD in Evolutionary Biology at the University of Chicago and an MSc in Geology at the University of Washington.
 Her areas of expertise include evolutionary biology and ecology.
 In addition to editing for Plant Editors, she studies cell crawling in fruit flies.
 She lives in Chicago, Illinois.
 Read more about Kristin.